chrisb09/crystalbatch/README.md

 ### Supported file types:

+*this section is not complete yet*

 ## Requirements

 This script requires python3 to run.
 I've successfully tested it on python 3.8.5 on ubuntu.

-Additionally, since this software also supports videos installing gstreamer is required.

 ### Gstreamer

+Since this software also supports videos installing gstreamer is required.

 I've followed this guide to install gstreamer:
 ![Guide](http://lifestyletransfer.com/how-to-install-gstreamer-python-bindings/)